VirtoCommerce/vc-docs/platform/developer-guide/docs/Operations/maintenance-tasks-for-sql.md

 ORDER BY 2 DESC
 ```

-## Use Azure SQL Elastic Pool and Multiple Databases Instead of Single One
+## Use Azure SQL Elastic Pool and multiple databases instead of single one

 Azure SQL pools are well suited for Virto Commerce solutions.
 Virto Commerce allows you to create a unique connection string for each module.
 The more databases you can add to a Pool, the more you're going to save.
 Depending on your application usage patterns, it's possible to see savings with as few as two S3 databases.